IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 *Who teaches the courses?

-1. Work with United States Tax Court Practitioners, tax attorneys and seasoned law professors who presently serve paying clients.
-These individuals, along with two United States Tax Court Practitioners, provide free legal services to an approved U.S. Tax Court non-academic clinical, student trial practice and calendar call program, organized by the free tax clinic we support.
+• Work with United States Tax Court Practitioners, tax attorneys and seasoned law professors.
+These individuals provide free legal services to an approved U.S. Tax Court non-academic clinical, student trial practice and calendar call program, organized by the Free Tax Clinic we support.
 Their insight and opinions are invaluable.
-Confer in real-time with top federally-authorized tax practitioners and legal scholars, TLI-trained United States Tax Court Practitioners and Apprentices, all of whom are currently engaged in pro bono practice in the Honolulu Tax Court.

 How long are the classes?